apinprastya/sultan/README.md

 # Sultan POS
 Simple minimarket POS software writen in C++ with Qt Framework.
 The main target of Sultan POS is minimarket and able to run on Raspberry Pi.

-Note: This project is still in heavy development.
-A lot of changes will be happen.

 ## Feature
 * Networked (uses websocket)
 * Multi prices